goatmilkkk/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `list`, `list-appt-upcoming`, `exit` and `clear`) will be ignored.
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.
+* If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines.
+Space characters surrounding line-breaks may be omitted when copied over to the application.
 </div>

 ---